LIVE

-- Bank of America partially reimburses SIM-swapping victim.
+Bank of America partially reimburses customer after $38,000 theft in SIM-swapping attack.

 This incident underscores the security challenges facing banks and cryptocurrency platforms.
 It highlights vulnerabilities in SMS-based authentication and reflects how banking systems interact with digital currencies.